vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEGrammar.class/README.md

 startRule - the first rule to initialize the algorithm.
 		     START : first nonterminal.

-alternatives - is the set of rules that you can access by a pair (nonterminal, index).
+alternatives - is a set of rules that you can access by a pair (nonterminal, index). predictedAlternatives - is a set of predicted dotted rules that you can access by nonterminal.
+					 they are obtain from the given rules.